How Common is Identity Theft in California? (2025 Update)

 Given California's elevated risk environment, comprehensive protection should include:

-Credit Monitoring: Regular monitoring helps catch fraud early.
+credit monitoring: Regular monitoring helps catch fraud early.
 Credit monitoring services can alert you to suspicious activity and changes to your credit reports from all three major bureaus.

 Dark Web Surveillance: Your data is likely already exposed in California data breaches (healthcare breaches, retail breaches, tech company breaches).
 Know when it's being sold or traded on criminal marketplaces.
-California's tech industry concentration means residents face cutting-edge data breach threats.
-Dark web monitoring scans these marketplaces continuously.
+California's tech industry concentration means residents face cutting-edge data breach threats. dark web monitoring scans these marketplaces continuously.

 Payday Loan Monitoring: These high-interest loans rarely appear on credit reports until collection actions begin.
 By then, credit score damage is severe.
 Monitor payday loan databases for early detection.